What is Student View?

 - View the Scheduler (if enabled)

-Conversations, Collaborations, Groups, and Profile do not work for the Test Student.
+Conferences, Conversations, Collaborations, Differentiated Assignments, Groups, Peer Reviews, and Profile do not work for the Test Student.
 You will see only what you, as the instructor, allow your students to see.

 Note: You can only view the course layout as it is seen by your students.
 You cannot view student-specific information, such as conversations between students.